TrainWeb.org Facebook Page

 AERC open car 1002, open-air coach rebuilt from Union Pacific flat car converted to maintenance-of-way service.

-Southern Pacific caboose 4716 built in 1980 by Pacific Car and Foundry.
+Southern Pacific caboose 4716, built by Pacific Car and Foundry in 1980.

-My final shot of this very unique train that I chartered for all my passengers' enjoyment as a pre-Winterail excursion train.
-After the months of planning, making trip guides, tickets, putting up announcements on all kinds of Internet sites and selling tickets, I could not believe that this trip was over.
-It had been a very good trip, everyone had a great time and it made for some life-long memories.
-We met at the car and drove on to Junction City, but that will be the next part of this story.
+My final photograph of this very unique train that I chartered as a pre-Winterail excursion.
+After the months of planning, compiling the trip guide, dealing with tickets and promoting the event, I could not believe that it was over.
+It had been a great success, all the passengers enjoyed themselves and it made for some life-long memories.
+The three of us met at the car and drove on to Junction City, but that will be the next travelogue.